smallkinejobs/smallkinejobs.github.io/index.md

 ```
 $ meteor npm run start
 ```
-If the installation is successful you will be able to run the app using [http://localhost:3000](http://localhost:3000)
+If the installation is successful you will be able to run the app by navigating to [http://localhost:3000](http://localhost:3000) in your web browser

+### Modifiying the Source Code

+If you would like to contribute to the project, be sure to create a fork of the repository so that you have your own remote copy.
+The primary maintainers of the project utilize the github Pull request system for issuing commits to the base branch of the repository.
+If you would like to implement a new feature or bug fix, create a new branch on your local repository, implement the feature, push the changes to your fork, and then issue a pull request from the fork to the master branch at [the Small Kine Jobs github repository](https://github.com/smallkinejobs/application).
+Pull requests will be accepted and merged pending an approving code review from at least one of the primary maintainers of the site.
+The recommended development environment is the IntelliJ IDEA IDE, which is the development environment utilized by the primary maintainers.

 ## Concept pages
 <img height="50%" width="50%" src = "/images/Landing.jpeg">land